 Students should understand, however, that graduate courses do not automatically apply toward an undergraduate degree.
 Additionally, graduate-level courses taken by an undergraduate student are generally not applicable toward a graduate degree.

 Any rule, regulation, or action of the college may be appealed through the use of a student petition.
-Petitions are available in the college office.
-It is the student’s responsibility to obtain all necessary approvals on the form before submitting it to the college office for review.
+It is the student’s responsibility to obtain all necessary approvals on the form before submitting it to the Office of Student Affairs for review.
 Turning in the form does not guarantee approval of the request.
 Students will be notified of a decision, but they should inquire about the status of their petition after ten working days.
 Students should contact their CADA academic advisor for more information.

 Students interested in earning proficiency credit should contact the school or department directly for information concerning eligibility.
 A student who earns proficiency credit is given the amount of credit toward graduation regularly allowed in the course.
 Proficiency credit is not considered an interruption of enrollment residence for graduation, nor does it apply toward satisfying the minimum requirement of the degree if the last 30 semester hours must be earned in enrollment residence.

-Students in the School of Art & Art History and the School of Theatre & Music must consult with an advisor for registration.
-An advising hold will be placed on each registration and will only be released upon verification of department advising.
+Students must consult with an academic advisor for registration.
+An advising hold may be placed on each registration and will only be released upon verification of semester advising.

 Students may repeat a course to increase their knowledge of the subject matter.
 There are circumstances under which repeating a course is advisable and to a student’s advantage.
 There are also circumstances where repeating a course may disadvantage a student and narrow a student’s options.
 Some colleges require students to discuss any plan to repeat a course with their academic advisor before they register to repeat the course.

-To repeat a course more than once requires written permission from the student’s college dean.
+To repeat a course more than once requires written permission from the student’s school director.
 Students who have been dismissed may not appeal on the grounds of intention to repeat courses.
 Certain courses may not be repeated; students should consult their college before repeating a course.

 Intercollege Transfer Students

-UIC students interested in admission to one of the majors offered in the college must complete an intercollegiate application available in the college office, 208 Jefferson Hall.
+UIC students interested in admission to one of the degrees offered in the college must complete an intercollegiate application.
 All applicants must be in good standing, not on academic probation or undetermined status.
 Eligibility varies by department and school.
 Students should submit this application the semester prior to the intended start term.
 NOTE: Architecture and Design degree programs are only transferrable in fall semesters.
 For more information, students should contact email@example.com.